Religious and philosophical views of Albert Einstein: Cosmic spirituality

 In December 1952, he commented on what inspires his religiosity, "My feeling is religious insofar as I am imbued with the insufficiency of the human mind to understand more deeply the harmony of the universe which we try to formulate as 'laws of nature.'"
 In a letter to Maurice Solovine Einstein spoke about his reasons for using the word "religious" to describe his spiritual feelings, "I can understand your aversion to the use of the term 'religion' to describe an emotional and psychological attitude which shows itself most clearly in Spinoza.
 (But) I have not found a better expression than 'religious' for the trust in the rational nature of reality that is, at least to a certain extent, accessible to human reason."

 Einstein frequently referred to his belief system as "cosmic religion" and authored an eponymous article on the subject in 1954, which later became his book Ideas and Opinions in 1955.
 The belief system recognized a "miraculous order which manifests itself in all of nature as well as in the world of ideas," devoid of a personal God who rewards and punishes individuals based on their behavior.
 It rejected a conflict between science and religion, and held that cosmic religion was necessary for science.
 For Einstein, "science without religion is lame, religion without science is blind."
 He told William Hermanns in an interview that "God is a mystery.
 But a comprehensible mystery.
 I have nothing but awe when I observe the laws of nature.
 There are not laws without a lawgiver, but how does this lawgiver look?
 Certainly not like a man magnified."
-He added with a smile "some centuries ago I would have been burned or hanged.
+He smiled, "Some centuries ago, I would have been burned or hanged.
 Nonetheless, I would have been in good company."
 Einstein devised a theology for the cosmic religion, wherein the rational discovery of the secrets of nature is a religious act.
 His religion and his philosophy were integral parts of the same package as his scientific discoveries.